TreeLines

 This is the first in a series of articles providing landowner feedback on challenging planting sites and what can be done to limit problems.

 Forest landowners often begin thinking of reforestation before the final harvest and must consider their specific site characteristics.
 Although individual properties can present their own unique set of challenges, proper planning can ensure the best outcome possible.
-Many things are not within our control, and thinking about simple problem-solving, I would like to consider the aspects we can manage to limit our exposure to self-made problems.
-I will be visiting several challenging sites and speaking with people about what was done to limit the potential issues and good practices to give the property its best shot at maximizing the final results.
+Many things are not within our control, and thinking about simple problem-solving, we would like to consider the aspects we can manage to limit our exposure to self-made problems.
+We will be visiting several challenging sites and speaking with people about what was done to limit the potential issues and good practices to give the property its best shot at maximizing the final results.
 These are instances where topography, soil types, average rainfall, and even markets play an essential role in the success of the tracts.
 Financial considerations have always been an important driver when making decisions.
 Smart forestry considers several avenues to give a landowner a good return on their investment.
-For this series, I will focus on growing quality logs as the objective as opposed to other land uses.
+For this series, we will focus on growing quality logs as the objective as opposed to other land uses.

 When preparing a final harvest, plan ahead for the reforestation project so that timing will not interfere with the results you are trying to achieve.
 Timing and financial consideration are a valid concern in today’s economy.
 It is also important to think about the availability of workers and equipment that is feasible or effective and how to manage all these colliding items that may take place in short order to put you on the best path forward to achieve the results you are looking for in the future.